 Kaolin attended Holyoke Community College and graduated from the University of Massachusetts at Amherst summa cum laude.
 She also metriculted at Smith College where she studied voice for a time.

-Now you can purchase your autographed copies directly thru this pay pal account!
+Now you can purchase your copies directly thru this pay pal account!

 Credit Cards Now Accepted!